Details emerge on JD Sports Finish Line financing

-The revolver will be a £400m ($565m) facility, with a £25m ancillary sub-facility bolted on.
-This will replace JD Sports’ existing £215m revolver.The new revolver is expected to cover the bulk of Finish Line’s price tag, with $408m due to be drawn down from the revolver ...
+The revolver will be a £400m ($565m) facility, with a £25m ancillary sub facility bolted on.
+This will replace JD Sport’s existing £215m revolver.The new revolver is expected to cover the bulk of Finish Line’s price tag, with $408m due to be drawn down from the ...

 Please take a trial or subscribe to access this content.